Multiple Reconfiguration Requests

-“Can we focus a service reconfiguration on the customers in a region?”
+"Can we focus a product reconfiguration on the customers in a particular channel and/or region?"

 Yes, you can focus a reconfiguration on a particular set of customers.
-However, please remember that each of your services has a single configuration across all regions.
-By focusing a service reconfiguration on some customers, you may be providing a less desirable service configuration to other customers in other regions.
-Each service has one and only one configuration; services do NOT have separate configurations for different regions at the same time.
+However, please remember that each of your products has a single configuration across all channels and regions.
+By focusing your product reconfiguration on some customers, you may be providing a less desirable product configuration to other customers in other channels or regions.
+Each product has one and only one configuration; products do NOT have separate configurations for different channels and regions at the same time.

 "Is it wise to configure in the late stage of LINKS?"

 Your perspective should be long-term, continuously trying to improve the overall state of your firm.
 If it's appropriate to reconfigure for business/competitive reasons, do so regardless of how "late" it seems to be in LINKS.
 Manage your business for the long run.
 Besides, you probably will be making a final presentation at the end of LINKS, and it's always appropriate to be able to discuss how you've continued to improve the competitive position of your firm even in later simulation rounds.

 "We requested two reconfigurations in the last simulation round but only one of the reconfigurations was successful.
 Why weren't we successful with both of our reconfiguration requests?"